 For those individuals who have an interest and desire to serve Omicron Delta Kappa in a fundraising capacity or at the governance level, there are a number of opportunities to do so.
 Individuals who serve in the roles described before are expected to serve terms of one, two, or four years.

 Annual Fund Agent

-Each year, especially at the time of the National Day of Giving (second Thursday in April), the Omicron Delta Kappa Society and Educational Foundation Board of Trustees and National Headquarters staff need volunteers to help solicit members for contributions.
+Each year, especially at the time of the National Day of Giving (second Thursday in April), the Omicron Delta Kappa Board of Trustees and National Headquarters staff need volunteers to help solicit members for contributions.
 If you are willing to reach out via email or by phone to members of your circle to ask for financial support, this is a great opportunity to help secure the funds that support O∆K’s scholarships and leadership development programs.

 National Committee Volunteer

 Omicron Delta Kappa has several governing and operating committees.
 Governing committees including the Development, Finance, Governance and Trusteeship, and Mission committees.
 While largely comprised of trustees, there are positions for non-trustees on each of these committees and subcommittees.
 The operating committees of Omicron Delta Kappa including the Equity and Inclusivity, Leadership Development, National Awards, National Leadership Conference, Scholarship Review and Selection, and Volunteer Engagement committees.
 The Student Advisory Board is also considered to be an operating committee of the Society.
 Individuals are appointed for one year terms and may be reappointed as appropriate.
 Terms of service run in conjunction with the academic and fiscal year (July 1 – June 30).